gavalian/language-benchmarks/README.md

  ('PYTHON : pi value = ', 3.14170084, '  time (sec) = ', 47.20268702507019)

 ```
+The unexpected result of this benchmark was how slow is python for simple calculations.
+The authors are aware that this is not real benchmark of pythons ability to crunch numbers
+but they did not know how to use numpy for this simple example.
+The python benchmark is
+removed from the reults graph since it makes all other results to look very small.

 ![Benchmark for PI calculation](results/piBenchmarkResult.png?raw=true "Title")

+As can be seen from the plot, Java performs better for this task.
+The C++ codes were run
+once to get the time (in the future we will include in the code, running several times and
+taking the average), as for Java, the code runs the calculation 3 times in the silent mode
+as a warmup for JIT to kick in, then a run is made to measure excution time.

 ## Benchmarking Map evaluations